 Sewage and Waste Removal Laws in South Dakota

-As is the case in many states, sewage treatment laws might make it illegal for you to live completely off-grid in South Dakota.
-SDCL 9-48-53 requires all buildings in which plumbing fixtures are installed to connect to a public wastewater collection system if one is located within 200 feet of the property.
+As is the case in many states, sewage treatment laws might make living completely off-grid in South Dakota illegal.
+SDCL 9-48-53 requires all buildings in which plumbing fixtures are installed to connect to a public wastewater collection system if one is within 200 feet of the property.
 Thus, if you live near a municipal sewer system, it would be illegal to use septic.

 Note that some cities in South Dakota have even stricter requirements.
 Under Rapid City law, for example, you must connect to the sewer system if it is located within 400 feet of the building.
 Check the local sewage laws if you want to live completely off-grid!

 Note that you will not be able to get a residential building permit until you have gotten your wastewater disposal permit.
-If buying property for an off-grid home, make sure the soil is suitable for septic before purchase, or you could end up with useless land that you can’t legally build on.
+If buying property for an off-grid home, ensure the soil is suitable for septic before purchase, or you could end up with useless land you can’t legally build on.

 Compost toilets are technically legal in South Dakota.
 Still, the law is written to make it almost impossible to use a compost toilet as your primary waste treatment method.

-Under the law, composting toilets are only legal if water or electrical systems are not available.
+Under the law, composting toilets are only legal if water or electrical systems are unavailable.
 They are treated as experimental systems under the law, and you must submit plans and specifications for approval before installing the compost toilet.

-The process is incredibly complex and confusing, so be prepared for a lot of paperwork if you wish to use a compost toilet in SD legally!
+The process is incredibly complex and confusing, so be prepared for a lot of paperwork if you legally wish to use a compost toilet in SD!

 Are Outhouses Legal in South Dakota (Pit and Vault Privies)?